How To Know if Your Security or IP Camera Was Hacked

 4. Keep your camera’s firmware updated

-Make sure to keep your camera's firmware up-to-date.
-Security camera manufacturers frequently share new firmware updates to protect your camera from newer security vulnerabilities.
+Make sure to keep your camera's firmware up to date.
+Security camera manufacturers frequently release firmware updates to protect your camera against newly identified security vulnerabilities.

 Set up your security camera to automatically update when a new version is released.
 If your camera doesn’t have this option, set a reminder to check for new updates regularly.